Antithymocyte globulin equine

 - Changes in your kidney function

-- Antithymocyte globulin equine is from human blood and carries a very rare risk of transmitting infectious diseases.
+- Antithymocyte globulin equine is made from human plasma and carries a very rare risk of transmitting infectious diseases.

 - Talk to your doctor before receiving any vaccinations during your treatment.
-Certain vaccinations are not recommended while receiving antithymocyte globulin equine.
+Some vaccinations are not recommended while receiving antithymocyte globulin equine.

 Treating Side Effects